Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-Introduced in the 2000s fashion, the current E-girl concept reflects the modern lifestyle of the early ‘electronic girls,’ but through the lens of K-Pop fashion and rave cultures.
+The concept reflects the modern lifestyle of the early ‘electronic girls,’ but through the lens of Y2K style and even a touch of Y2K Cyber aesthetics.

 Khrisjoy Khris Vellus Puffer Jacket